 ...must eat Omega 3 rich foods.
 Fish, and of course butternut soup.
 Your child will be happier, calmer and more intelligent.

 Say the researchers from the Dept of Psychiatry, University of Pittsburg: "Existing evidence links greater dietary intake of fish and flaxseed (Omega-3) to better early brain development and lowered risk of cognitive disorders in late life.
-Higher DHA (an Omega-3) was related to better performance on tests of nonverbal reasoning and mental flexibility, working memory, and vocabulary.
+Higher DHA (an Omega-3) was related to better performance on tests of nonverbal reasoning and mental flexibility, working memory, and vocabulary."

 What I particularly like about this roasted butternut squash recipe, apart from the divine flavour, is that you don't have to peel it; that's surely the most tedious part about butternut; now it's really slow food, made fast.
 In fact, one hour start to finish.
+Actually longer in the oven if it's a giant.

 LINKS @ Growing Butternut Squash